|

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-One of the best projects any knitter can make in the fall is a cozy knitted scarf.
+A cozy knitted scarf is one of the best projects any knitter can make in the fall.

-While searching for new series to watch on Netflix, as many have been starting recently, I have also been searching for new patterns to share with you.
+While searching for new series to watch on Netflix, as many have been starting recently, I have also searched for new patterns to share with you.

 Easy Scarf Patterns

-There are so many easy scarf knitting patterns out there, that you are really spoilt for choice.
+There are so many easy scarf knitting patterns that you are spoilt for choice.

-Check out a round-up of knitted cowls to make – Free Cowl Patterns
+Check out a round-up of knitted cowls to make – 30 Best Free Cowl Knitting Patterns.

-You can also see a Triangle scarf knitting pattern that is perfect for fall. – How To Knit An Easy Triangle Wrap For Fall
+You can also see a triangle scarf knitting pattern perfect for fall – How To Knit An Easy Triangle Wrap For Fall

 super bulky knitted infinity scarf